api-platform/docs/distribution/index.md

 Those errors are easy to parse client-side.
 By adding the proper validation constraints, we also noticed that the provided ISBN number isn't valid...

 Here we are!
-We have created a workign and very powerful hypermedia REST API in a few minutes, and by writing only a few lines of PHP.
+We have created a working and very powerful hypermedia REST API in a few minutes, and by writing only a few lines of PHP.
 But we only covered the basics.

 ## Other features